 MacArthur Research Network on an Aging Society

 The Network is concluding its formal operations in 2015.
 The spring issue of Daedalus, the journal of the American Academy of Arts and Sciences, features research of Research Network members.
 The Network has explored the social, institutional and policy implications of an aging society, characterized by a significant increase in disability-free life expectancy and the arrival at retirement age of the 76-million-member “baby boom” generation.
 These two factors will affect virtually all institutions and relationships in American life, from the family, neighborhood, businesses and civic life to government policies, economic productivity and global competitiveness.
 A key contribution of the Network is new U.S. population and mortality projections that take account of advances in bio-gerontology with its life-extending potential and the effects of unhealthy life conditions, which will have major implications for social, economic, and health policy.

-An interim evaluation of The Power of Measuring Social Benefits benefit-cost analysis project is being led by the Coalition for Evidence-Based Policy, and plans for final evaluation are being developed, as is an assessment strategy for the fiscal future work at the federal, state and local levels.
+The Power of Measuring Social Benefits benefit-cost analysis project will be assessed formally in 2015.
 An assessment of the first three years of work of the Research Network on Aging Society was completed and contributed to a new round of funding.